 “I don’t remember who knocked me down, but when I hit the floor, I decided I wanted to be the inflictor of pain from there on out,” says Danger.

 Hitting behind closed doors is one thing.
 If the group of skaters were ever to get beyond recreational status, and experience the rush experienced by those from Windy City, then they would have to hold a formal public exhibition.

 The fledgling league’s first foray was originally scheduled to take place in St. Louis City proper during 2006’s Mardi Gras weekend.
-As expected for a sport unseen, ARRG would receive secondary billing to the primary event held at the Soulard Market Gym.
+As expected for a sport unseen, ARCH would receive secondary billing to the primary event held at the Soulard Market Gym.
 The league would skate demo jams in between fights promoted under the “Hoosier Weight Boxing” banner.

 The event never materialized, according to legend, due to the promoter’s failure to obtain a liquor license.
 Perhaps in hindsight, that was probably a good thing.

-On April 29, 2006, the league held its first demo game, a match-up between the Pink Vixens and the Black Angels, at the Empire Roller Rink in Columbia, MO.
+On April 29, 2006, the league held the first demo game, a match-up between the Pink Vixens and the Black Angels, at the Empire Roller Rink in Columbia, MO.
 The 90-minute one-way shuttle was the sacrifice made in order for skaters, family and friends to participate and view.

 The commute didn’t matter to any of them.
 After all, this was history being made.

 “We were all very new and I think we all thought that we were really great at roller derby,” fondly recalls Slayer.
 “Instead of jammer helmet covers, we had cardboard stars that were held on by Velcro.
 It was simple technology.